Free shipping on orders over €75 within the EU.

 - CROs, clinical trial sites or related committees, clinical trial database or service providers/managers to allow the conduct and assessment of our clinical trials;

-- regulatory bodies (e.g. the TGA, FDA etc) where legally obliged to do so;
+- regulatory bodies (e.g. the Australian Therapeutic Goods Administration, the United States Food and Drug Administration, etc.) where legally obliged to do so;

 - law enforcement or other government agencies or by a court or like body, in which case we will make a written note of the disclosure;